cooperdk/YAPO-e-plus/README.md

 #### Notes:

-In case when updating YAPO, you get the following error:
+When updating YAPO, if you get the following error:

 > You are trying to add a non-nullable field **'date_added'** to folder without a default; we can't do that (the database needs  something to populate existing rows).